Asian Americans in arts and entertainment: The 2000s

-John Cho, a Korean-born American actor, famously portrayed Hikaru Sulu in the Star Trek reboot, as well as appearing in the first American Pie series and the Harold & Kumar series along with Indian American actor Kal Penn.
-Penn, also starred in The Namesake, one of his favorite books, taught a course and seminar on images of Asian Americans in the media at the University of Pennsylvania.
-John Cho also starred in Searching; it is the first mainstream Hollywood thriller headlined by an Asian-American actor.
+John Cho, a Korean-born American actor, portrayed Hikaru Sulu in the Star Trek reboot.
+He appeared in the first American Pie series and the Harold & Kumar series, along with Indian American actor Kal Penn.

+Penn also starred in The Namesake, and taught a course and seminar on images of Asian Americans in the media at the University of Pennsylvania.

+Cho also starred in Searching, the first mainstream Hollywood thriller headlined by an Asian-American actor.